 Did Flipp help me get good deals?

-I’m building my shopping list based on best prices and I can easily compared deals between stores, all that while sitting at Starbucks (conveniently located in between the three supermarkets!).
+I’m building my shopping list based on best prices and I can easily compare deals between stores, all that while sitting at Starbucks (conveniently located in between the three supermarkets!).

 Step three: Use a bit of price-matching magic